pikatchu/closedsource/book/0120-cadets.md

 "Follow me."

-Finch’s expression flickered with surprise.
+Finch's expression flickered with surprise.

 There was something different about Marcus.